linked-db/linked-ql/site/capabilities/streaming.md

 But buffering every row before your code can start consuming them is not always what you want.

-Streaming gives you a different trade:
+Streaming gives you the right trade there:

 - less up-front materialization
 - earlier consumption